manish-lal12/video-meet/README.md

 This is a video-conferencing app built using NextJS.
 It has following features:
-- Allows user to create a personal room and generates a unique invitation links
+- Allows user to create a personal room and generate a unique invitation link.
 - Allows to record meetings and view it later
 - Facilitates user to schedule upcoming meetings
 - A dashboard to view previous and upcoming meetings